 Holding vast amounts of data in various databases was one of the challenges David Brown was facing in 2010, who was implementing an enterprise class eCommerce solution at his own mid-sized enterprise.

 David Brown: We started out using our own in-house systems, so you know I came from a software development background.
 So we continued that process of writing our own software, But it was difficult and one of the challenges associated with running a business is you end up becoming a software company to run the business itself.

-KM: David is now the CEO of TORO Cloud, a company that enables the digital transformation of an enterprise, with solutions for application integration, API management, application development, and workflow automation.
-In this inaugural episode, we’ll explore the origins of TORO Cloud, how their story began, and the solutions that they’re offering medium-sized enterprises who would like to start their digital transformation and data integration journey.
+KM: David is now the CEO of Toro Cloud - a company that enables the digital transformation of an enterprise, with solutions for application integration, API management, application development, and workflow automation.
+In this inaugural episode, we’ll explore the origins of Toro Cloud, how their story began, and the solutions that they’re offering to medium-sized enterprises who would like to start their digital transformation and data integration journey.

 David joins us from Hong Kong.

 So David, can you tell us what you were doing before all of this began?
 Did you specifically set out to establish an IT company when you were starting out?